 Candida (Yeast Infection)

 yeast infectionCandida albicans is a type of parasitic yeast-like fungus that inhabits the intestines, genital tract, mouth, esophagus, and throat.
-It is the disorder caused by an overgrowth of the yeast Candida albicans within the body.
+It is the yeast infection caused by an overgrowth of the Candida albicans within the body.

 Normally this type of fungus lives in a healthy balance with the other bacteria and yeasts in the body.
 It is important to note that a certain level of candida yeast is a useful, natural part of the human system, helping to balance normal body function.
 However, certain conditions can cause it to multiply and become an overgrowth while weakening the immune system.
 The fungus can travel through the bloodstream to many parts of the body.